wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

     }
     ```

-8. Modify the content card background color in the `modules/theme/src/themes/default/views/card.variables` file.
+8. To change the content card background color, apply the following to the `modules/theme/src/themes/default/views/card.variables` file:

     ```java
     @background: @globalForegroundColor;
     ```

 9. The status can be checked by rebuilding the theme module.

     ```java
     # from inside `modules/theme`
     $ npm run build
     ```

 The changes should be reflected on the running dev server in no time.
 A sample screen of the new theme is shown below.
 ![custom-theme-2](../assets/img/develop/customize-theme2.png)